ronakg/awesome-flickr-gallery-plugin/README.txt

 * Fast and light
 * Create multiple galleries with different parameters
 * Select Photos from your Flickr Photostream, a Photoset or a Gallery
+* Fits into a sidebar widget too
 * View full size photos very quickly with easy navigation
 * View full size photos with slideshow
-* Fits automatically according to the width of the theme
+* Fits automatically according to the width of the theme or you can select the width of the gallery yourself
 * Select number of photos to display per page in the gallery
 * Turn on/off photo titles
 * Turn on/off photo descriptions and photo taken date